denisecailab/minian/README.md

 After the process finishes the documentation files are in the build folder

+# Packaging for Conda (Forge) and PyPi

+## Conda (Forge)

+To create and upload the MiniAn package to Conda Forge install Conda Smity `conda install -y conda-smithy` Then follow this page: https://conda-forge.org/docs/user/ci-skeleton.html

 # License

 This project is licensed under GNU GPLv3.